Options to deactivate your website subscription.

 You can cancel Digital Products at any time.

 If you cancel a site subscription that has a Google Workspace subscription, you'll continue to be billed for Google Workspace through Squarespace.
 You can still log into your site to manage your Google Workspace account from the Google Workspace panel.
 To end your Google Workspace subscription separately, visit Canceling your Google Workspace account.

 Even without an active website subscription, you can still access the Email Campaigns dashboard, draft and send campaigns, and manage your Email Campaigns subscription through your expired site.
 You can cancel Email Campaigns at any time.
 Before you do so, we recommend exporting your Email Campaigns mailing lists so you can import them to another service.

 Will my site appear in search engine search results after my subscription ends?

 After your site subscription ends, search engines won't index your site anymore, because it won’t be public.
 If you don't move your site to another provider, it'll eventually disappear from search results.
 Note that this takes time, and timing can vary based on each search engine’s indexing activity.
 Squarespace has no control over removing your site from any search engine’s search results after you end your subscription.

 If you move your site to another provider, a search engine might index the new content after the site is active.

 What’s the difference between ending a subscription and deleting a site?

-Canceling a subscription takes your site offline and stops your subscription payments.
-After your site is canceled, its content is marked for permanent deletion after 30 days.
+Canceling a subscription takes your site offline and stops your subscription payments, but it doesn’t mark your site for permanent deletion.

 Deleting a site permanently removes data and content linked to your site from our systems and stops your subscription payments.
 You can only delete a site that’s already expired or canceled.

 Can I reactivate my site after I end my subscription?